 The District Court in making a maintenance order can direct that the payment under the order be made to the District Court Clerk if the court considers that it would be proper to do so.
 The Circuit Court may as part of its order direct that a maintenance order is payable through the District Court.
 The District Court has a fully computerised payments system for the receipt and transmission of payments received.

-Under Irish law, there is no clean break from the obligation to support one's spouse and children, or for civil partners to support each other.
+Under Irish law, there is no clean break from the obligation to support one's spouse/civil partner and children.
 A clause in a separation agreement stating that a spouse/civil partner will not seek maintenance in the future or seek increased maintenance is unenforceable.
 The spouse/civil partner can apply for a maintenance order and a court will consider this application, particularly if the circumstances of the parties have changed or the spouse/civil partner who executed the agreement did not have legal advice at the time.

 A divorced spouse can also apply to a court for a maintenance order or a variation of a maintenance order after the divorce decree has been granted.
 Similarly, a former civil partner can apply to the court for a maintenance order or a variation of a maintenance order after the dissolution decree has been granted.
-The only bar to an application is the remarriage or entering into a new civil partnership of the spouse/civil partner applying for the order.
+The only bar to an application is where the the spouse/civil partner applying for the order has remarried or entered into a new civil partnership.

 Ireland is party to various international conventions and there are also EU Regulations which facilitate the recovery of maintenance from abroad.
 See our document on the EU and family law.